-A qualified individual may enroll into a WIOA Title I funded training program while their application for a Pell Grant is pending if the service provider made arrangements with both the training provider and the student regarding allocation of the Pell Grant, if it is subsequently awarded.
-In this situation, the training provider must reimburse the WIOA Title I service provider the WIOAT Title I funds used to underwrite the training for the amount the Pell Grant covers, including any education fees the training provider charged to attend training.
-Reimbursement is not required for the portion of the Pell Grant assistance disbursed directly to the student for education-related expenses.
+WIOA Title I recipients may enroll into a WIOA Title I funded training program while their application for a Pell Grant is pending if the WIOA Title I service provider made arrangements with both the training provider and the student regarding allocation of the Pell Grant, if it subsequently awarded.
+In this situation, the training provider must reimburse the WIOA Title I service provider the WIOA Title I funds used to underwrite the training for the amount the Pell Grant covers, including any education fees the training provider charged to attend training.
+Reimbursement is not required for the portion of the Pell Grant assistance disbursed directly to the student for education related expenses.